kristosh/Essentials-of-Machine-Learning/mathintro.md

 ### Matrices

-Now if we would like to create a placeholder in order to store multiple vectors together, we can construct a `matrix`.
+Now if we would like to create a placeholder in order to store multiple vectors together (so multiple instances), we can construct a `matrix`.
 A matrix could encapsulate the given set of observation into a rectangular entity that looks like an extended version of a vector.
 For instance given the observation $\mathbf{v}_1, \mathbf{v}_2$ we can group them together into a `dataset` or a `matrix` as follows:

 $$D = \begin{bmatrix}
 1 & 1 \newline